Find out about your responsibilities as a deer keeper, when and how to identify your animals, and how to report deer movements.

 Register your land

-If you plan to move deer on to or off your land at some point, you’ll need to register your land by getting a County Parish Holding (CPH) number from the Rural Payments Agency (RPA).
-You’ll need to give your CPH number when you report the movement of your deer.
+If you plan to move deer on to or off your land at some point, you’ll need to register the land you use to keep deer.
+You’ll need to give your County Parish Holding (CPH) number when you report the movement of your deer.

 If you rent someone else’s land for grazing you may still need to register it as land where animals are kept - check with RPA.